mediacloud/newsscribe-ansible/README.md

 2. Test often, checkpoint by commiting your changes, or saving files.
 YAML is a hostile programming environment, and it's easy to break stuff.
+3. Use ansible `- debug: var=XXX` directives
-3. use "- debug: var=XXX" to check variable contents when debugging.
+   to check variable contents when debugging.
-4. ansible is a pain, and "debug" (see above) is your friend, but in this case, your ansible files are being run by ansible playbooks being run by molecule, so you're in the deep end.
+4. ansible is a pain, and "debug" (see above) is your friend, but in this case, your ansible files are being run by ansible playbooks being run by molecule, so you're in the deep end (a black box inside a black box).
 5. Keep it simple, avoid changes, don't be a hero.
 6. ALWAYS run "make test" (runs "molecule test") before opening a pull request, or pushing to